International Learning CommunityAgents ESL Program Homestay Links & Downloads International Fees How to Enrol

-The Principal of the College takes overall responsibility for the operation of the International Student Department.
+The Executive Head of College takes overall responsibility for the operation of the International Student Department.
 The staff of the International Department are responsible for its operation and are accountable for delivering the programs and achieving the aims and objectives of the department.

 A full-time Director with industry experience has been appointed to ensure that the International Program is delivered with integrity and efficiency.
 The Director is responsible for both the facilitation and co-ordination of the International Student Department, monitoring both the social and academic development of each International student throughout their enrolment.
 The Director is in close contact with mainstream teachers to ensure that most problems are identified and resolved at the earliest possible time.
 The Director liaises closely with the Homestay Provider and overseas the College Homestay Program.
 Students can avail themselves of support and guidance in all academic areas, careers counselling and social and emotional concerns.
 Parents are encouraged to contact the Director with their concerns and questions.
 The Director is responsible for the selection and enrolling of new students.

 A full-time qualified, experienced TESOL teacher is on staff to assist International students with their language development and to provide specialised instruction through ESL classes.
 The TESOL teacher is responsible for English tuition to International students from Junior Primary to Senior Secondary.
 On completion of assessment at the end of each study period the TESOL teacher provides parents of Secondary students with a report which outlines student’s current language ability levels.
 The TESOL teacher is responsible for establishing and implementing the College’s ESL Program.
 Parents are encouraged to speak to the TESOL teacher should they have any concerns with their child’s language development.